flyteorg/flytesnacks/docs/getting_started/running_a_workflow_locally.md

 # Running a workflow locally

+To quickly test changes to your code without the overhead of setting up a local Flyte cluster, you can run your workflows in a local Python environment.
+If your organization has deployed a remote Flyte cluster, or if you want to test a Flyte cluster setup locally before committing to a remote deployment, you can run your workflows in a local demo Flyte cluster.

 ## Running a workflow in a local Python environment

-To quickly test changes to workflow code without the overhead of running a local cluster, you can run a workflow in a local Python environment.

 ### Prerequisites